ABOUT ME

 Example: If you just fed chicken mince, and only that, they’d get malnourished very quickly.
 This is usually why vets warn away from raw, because they see the sickest of the sick.
 Follow safe food handling requirements when dealing with raw food, just like you would for yourself.
 Freezing meat helps to decrease parasite load.
 3 days for regular meats (beef, lamb, chicken, pork) and 3 weeks for game meats (kangaroo, venison etc).

 Many people ‘hybrid’ feed, meaning balanced raw alongside a commercial wet/dry food.
 This is great too.
 There are loads of options for balanced raw diets, including premade frozen varieties from most large pet stores.
-We support a local supplier called Raw Fed Riley Australia.
+I support a local SA supplier called Raw Fed Riley Australia.
 You might have something similar to you.

 A word on ‘grain free’ diets: This food was a huge trend a while ago.
 It replaces grains with ingredients like legumes, and is potentially linked to serious cardiac issues.
 Try and avoid these, or at least feed in combination with other foods to balance it out.

 At the end of the day ‘fed is best’.
+As long as you're feeding something nutritious and species-appropriate.... this is great!

 KITTY LITTER

-We use the maxi size sieve tray system by OzPet, with pelleted timber litter.
+I use the maxi size sieve tray system by OzPet, with pelleted timber litter.
 It seems to be the most economical.
 I receive breeder's pricing on their products, so if you’re keen to use them, let me know.

 My kittens should be fine using any type of pelleted litter (wood, paper, corn, tofu etc).